 Chronic diseases are prevalent in Wichita’s senior community.
 The most common diseases are diabetes, arthritis, cancer, stroke and heart disease.
-Although the previously listed diseases are common, heart disease, stroke and cancer have shown a significant decrease in diagnoses in the past decade.
-Despite a decreasing trend in select chronic diseases, stroke, cancer and diabetes still accounted for approximately half of all deaths in Kansas in 2016.
+Although the previously listed diseases are common, heart disease, stroke, and cancer have shown a significant decrease in diagnoses in the past decade.
+Despite a decreasing trend in select chronic diseases, stroke, cancer, and diabetes still accounted for approximately half of all deaths in Kansas in 2016.

-Many seniors that live with chronic conditions agree that one of the most common, and frightening, symptoms of a chronic illnesses is the increased risk of falling.
-The best benefit a medical alert system can provide is peace of mind.
+Many seniors that live with chronic conditions agree that one of the most common, and frightening, symptoms of a chronic illness is the increased risk of falling.
+The best benefit a medical alert system can provide is a peace of mind.
 Seniors can feel safe and more secure knowing that if an emergency should occur, help would only be moments away.

 In a 2016 study completed by WalletHub, Wichita ranked as the seventh-worst city in which to retire.
 Although the state may be a less desired location to retire, it may be worth visiting for the fun activities and natural beauty it possesses.
 A study completed by AARP indicates that nearly 90 percent of seniors would love to travel and visit new places during their retirement.
 Fortunately, medical alert systems can be utilized by seniors as they travel.